LogoLogo

 The integration currently only supports Let's Encrypt and HTTP-01 challenges.
 We also only support cert-manager ClusterIssuers and not namespace Issuers.

 More configuration options will be implemented, but we need your help to prioritize them!
-Please file an issue to request the features you need.
+Please to request the features you need.

 Usage